10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 Does Social Selling work?

 Yes!
-If you can implement a social selling strategy that focuses on building online relationships with prospects and customers by engaging with them in a meaningful way.
-Social selling techniques include engaging with prospect’s content, sharing helpful information to common problems, and providing valuable industry insights.
+If you can implement a social selling strategy that focuses on building online relationships with prospects and customers by engaging with them meaningfully.
+Social selling techniques include engaging with the prospect’s content, sharing helpful information about common problems, and providing valuable industry insights.

 For example, look at the Performance Benefits of Social Selling by comparing Social Selling Users with All Others.
 These numbers are from a whitepaper published by Hootsuite sourced by Aberdeen Group and prove how effective social selling is as a sales approach and strategy: